The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

 The above issue becomes somewhat of a problem when dealing with \textit{generic interpretability}, which is the statement that the internal strategy predicate can be uniquely extended onto generic extensions.
 For ordinary strategy mice, generic interpretability is in general easier to prove.
 For short tree strategy mice the situation is somewhat parallel to the above anomaly.
 Suppose $\M$ is a $\Lambda$-mouse where $\Lambda$ is a short tree strategy and suppose $g$ is $\M$-generic.
 In general, we cannot hope to prove that $\Lambda\rest \M[g]$ is definable over $\M[g]$.
 In this subsection, we introduce some properties of short tree strategies that allow us to prove generic interpretability, albeit in a somewhat weaker sense.

-The most important concept that is behind most arguments of \cite{hod_mice_LSA} is the concept of \textit{branch condensation} (see \cite[Definition 3.3.8]{hod_mice_LSA}).
+The most important concept that is behind most arguments of \cite{hod_mice_LSA} is the concept of \textit{branch condensation} (see \cite[Chapter 4.9]{hod_mice_LSA}).
 It is very possible that the concept of \textit{full normalization} introduced in \cite{normalization_comparison} can be used instead of \textit{branch condensation} to obtain a greater generality.
 In fact, the authors have recently discovered a new notion of a short-tree-strategy mouse utilizing full normalization.

 Branch condensation implies generic interpretability.
 The following is our generic interpretability theorem which is essentially \cite[Theorem 6.1.5]{hod_mice_LSA}.
 The aforementioned theorem is stated for strategies with branch condensation that are associated with a pointclass $\Gamma$.
 Here, we need strategies whose association with pointclasses is a consequence of some abstract properties that it has, not something explicitly assumed about them.
 Such strategies can be obtained working inside a model of determinacy.
-The specific properties that we need are following properties: \begin{enumerate} \item hull condensation, \item strong branch condensation, \item branch condensation for pull-backs. \end{enumerate} The meaning of clause 3 above is as follows.
-Suppose $(\P, \Lambda)$ is an sts hod pair. $\Lambda$ has branch condensation for pullbacks if whenever $\pi:\Q\rightarrow \P$ is elementary, $\pi$-pullback of $\Lambda$ has branch condensation.
-The following list is the list of relevant definitions and theorems that interested reader should consult in order to understand how one constructs strategies with the 3 properties mentioned above: \cite[Definition 3.3.3, Definition 4.7.1, Theorem 5.4.7, Theorem 10.1.1]{hod_mice_LSA}. \begin{definition} We say that a short tree strategy is splendid if it satisfies the above 3 properties. \end{definition} Clause 3 above implies that the pullback of splendid strategies are splendid\footnote{Simply because ``being a pullback" is a transitive property.}.
+The specific properties that we need are the following properties: \begin{enumerate} \item hull condensation, \item strong branch condensation, \item branch condensation for pull-backs. \end{enumerate} The meaning of clause 3 above is as follows.
+Suppose $(\P, \Lambda)$ is an sts hod pair. $\Lambda$ has branch condensation for pullbacks if whenever $\xi\in \P$ is a limit of Woodin cardinals of $\P$ such that $\P\models ``\cf(\xi)=\omega"$ and $\pi:\Q\rightarrow \P|\xi$ is elementary, the $\pi$-pullback of $\Lambda_{\P|\xi}$ has branch condensation.
+For more on branch condensation, the reader may consult \cite[Chapter 4.9]{hod_mice_LSA}. \begin{definition} We say that a short tree strategy is splendid if it satisfies the above 3 properties. \end{definition} Clause 3 above implies that the pullback of splendid strategies are splendid\footnote{Simply because ``being a pullback" is a transitive property.}.
 It might help to consult \rrem{important remark} before reading the next theorem.